Background pattern

 Composition of Azitromicina Altan 500 mg

 The active ingredient is azithromycin.
 Each vial contains 500 mg of azithromycin base (equivalent to 524 mg of azithromycin dihydrate).
-Once the powder is reconstituted with its diluent, the solution obtained contains 100 mg/ml of azithromycin base.
+Once the powder is reconstituted with its diluent, the resulting solution contains 100 mg/ml of azithromycin base.

 The other components are citric acid monohydrate and sodium hydroxide.

-Appearance of the product and contents of the package
+Appearance of the product and packaging content

-Azitromicina Altan 500 mg powder for solution for infusion is presented as lyophilized powder in a 10 ml capacity vial.
+Azitromicina Altan 500 mg powder for solution for infusion is presented as a lyophilized powder in a 10 ml capacity vial.
 Each package contains 1 vial.

 Altan Pharmaceuticals, S.A.